 It’s just she isn’t really mine, because she is 100% her own person.
 And as her mother, I have had to learn to understand that person.
 It’s a journey and a process and can be incredibly frustrating and incredibly joyful.

 And it’s a journey that all mothers take, though some mothers have to alter their expectations much more drastically than others.

-Such was the case with Priscilla Gilman, a literature professor at Yale who specializes in Wordsworth.
+Such was the case with Priscilla Gilman and her memoir The Anti-Romantic Child.
+Gilman is a literature professor at Yale who specializes in Wordsworth.
 Pregnant with her first child, and having had a wonderfully imaginative and rich childhood of her own, she had all kinds of romantic aspirations for her unborn baby, just as most mothers do.
 Except, when Benj was born, he didn’t turn out to be anything like what Priscilla and her husband expected.

-As time passed, they discovered he had something called hyperlexia, which is the opposite of dyslexia.
+As time passed, they discovered he had something called hyperlexia, which is the opposite of dyslexia and often associated with the autism spectrum.
 This book is a lovely memoir of Priscilla’s journey through Benj’s childhood.
-Advocating, understanding, weeping, rejoicing–and always keeping the words of Wordsworth close by as her personal touchstone.
+Advocating, understanding, weeping, rejoicing—and always keeping the words of Wordsworth close by as her personal touchstone.